The Psychology of Silent Treatment Abuse and 10 Ways To Deal With It

 What is the psychology behind silent treatment abuse?

 We have clarified what silent treatment abuse is and some of its telltale signs.
 But how does it affect the minds of people subjected to it?
-Understanding this necessitates that we explore the psychology of the silent treatment, and is as follows:
+Understanding the psychology behind the silent treatment necessitates that we explore the psychology of the silent treatment, and is as follows:

 One of the reasons why silent treatment abuse is a major problem is because its effect can be felt outside of the relationship.